-The goal is to help students to critically evaluate performance experiments in
+The goal is to help students to critically evaluate performance

-in their own work.
+performance evaluations in their own work.

-Some meetings will involve reading and critiquing
+format may vary.
+Some meetings may involve reading and critiquing

-the experimental performance evaluation performed in the papers read that week.
+the experimental performance evaluation performed in the papers read

+or thesis work.
 This would involve a short presentation that describes

 a problem being studied and the methodology being used to evaluate the

 performance and the expected outcomes.
 The class will then evaluate and

 Some of the content may be dictated by the interests of

 are not strictly required but many of the papers and